 Are you claiming the Indiana Business Preference (IC 5-22-15-20.5)?

-Yes ______ No ______
+Yes ______ No __X____

 Indicate under which provision you are claiming to qualify as an Indiana business.
 Fully complete the Indiana Economic Impact Form (State Form # 51778) and include it with your bid/proposal.
 To verify that your company qualifies for 1 – 5, you should e-mail buyindianainvest@idoa.in.gov.
 Please submit the response received from that e-mail for verification purposes.
 If you are claiming this preference based 4 or 5, please submit the documentation as requested under each category.